 The Canary Islands, The 7 Main Islands

 The Canaries or Las Islas Canarias in Spanish are largely volcanic in composition, as a result, many of the beaches have black sand.
 There are plenty of magnificent beaches here which are one of the biggest attractions for tourists.
 Tenerife is the largest and most popular for tourism.
 Fuerteventura, Gran Canaria and Lanzarote also attract millions of visitors each year.

-The smaller islands are La Palma, La Gomera and El Hierro which is the smallest and also the most southern.
-One of the many names of the Canaries is the “Fortunate Isles”.
+Another of the many names of the Canaries is the “Fortunate Isles”.
 This is certainly the case in Greek mythology.
 The ancient Greeks would often say the Fortunate Isles are a paradise with no winter.
 This is a reference to the superb weather and endless summer here.

 The Canary Islands enjoy a subtropical climate where the winters are mild and the summers are hot.
 The Canaries are known as an “Archipelago”, this name refers to a group or cluster of islands.
 According to a recent study, the population of the Canary Islands is around 2.2 million.